Do you believe in yourself?

 Every day is a new opportunity to believe in yourself, and it will affect your quality of life immensely.
-Believing in your self is associated with physical, mental and emotional well-being, healthier relationships, more satisfying careers, and as a bonus – it is a “powerful predictor of happiness.”
-Considering all of the things people buy, and the experiences they try in the pursuit of happiness, I am left to wonder how effectual their attempts will be if they do not believe in their self.
+Believing in your self is associated with physical, mental, and emotional well-being, healthier relationships, more satisfying careers, and as a bonus – it is a “powerful predictor of happiness.”
+Considering all of the things people buy, and the experiences they try in the pursuit of happiness, I am left to wonder how productive their attempts will be if they do not believe in themselves.

-There are a lot of reasons why people do not believe in their self.
+There are a lot of reasons why people do not believe in themselves.
 Some women have been taught that their purpose in life is to please others.
-Their value comes from placing the needs of others above their own, and in doing so, they start to devalue their self and value others as more worthy than their self.
+Their value comes from placing the needs of others above their own, and in doing so, they learn to devalue themselves and value others as more worthy than themselves.
 Unfortunately, this style of relating creates an underlying message that others can be trusted more than the self, and self-doubt begins to their corrode images and perceptions of their self.

 People, who have been abused, devalued, or labeled as unworthy, may struggle with unhealthy appraisals of the self, and religion can be another obstacle to believing in one’s self.
 For many years, I believed that faith in God meant that I was not supposed to believe in my self.
 I had the idea of surrender completely skewed.
 Ironically, it was through my faith that I eventually realized how wrong I was.
 All great leaders believe in their self – even in the Bible.

 It’s a new year; if you choose just one thing this year: choose to believe in yourself!
 It is one of the most important gifts that you could ever give yourself.
 If you do not believe in yourself – no one else will.